barseghyanartur/ska/docs/index.rst

 >>> SKA_DB_STORE_SIGNATURES = True
 >>> SKA_DB_PERFORM_SIGNATURE_CHECK = True

-Server side
+Recipient side
 +++++++++++++++++++++++++++++++++++++++++++++++++++
-On the server side, where users are supposed to log in, the following shall be present.
+Recipient is the host (Django site), to which the sender tries to get authenticated (log in).
+On the recipient side the following shall be present.

 settings.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^